cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/num_meth/discretisation/intro_disc.rst

 Introduction
 ============

-In the TRUST code, different numerical schemes are availabe to the user : VDF, VEF and the PolyMAC family.
+In the **TRUST** code, different numerical schemes are availabe to the user : VDF, VEF and the PolyMAC family.

 -  The VDF discretisation is based on the Marker and Cell scheme presented in :cite:p:`HW65`.

 -  The VEF discretisation is based on the Crouzeix-Raviart element method :cite:p:`Emonot1992`.

 The PolyMAC discretisation family has been developped since 2018.
-Three PolyMAC are usable in TRUST.
+Three PolyMAC are usable in **TRUST**.
 They have been built using a Finite Volume (FV) framework on a staggered mesh so as to extend the MAC scheme developped in :cite:p:`HW65` to complex grids:

 -  PolyMAC : based on a Compact Discrete Operator (CDO) approach, such as the one presented in :cite:p:`Bonelle2014` and :cite:p:`Milani2020`.